 We strongly recommend you to practise this intense kriya ‘breathing exercise’ under the guidance of a related expert.

-Kapalbhatti, as I have experienced, is probably a tool to bring us and prepare us for our yoga asana practice on the mat.
+Kapalbhatti, as I have experienced, is probably a tool to prepare me for the yoga asana practice, sitting mindfulness practice besides offering its innumerable health benefits.

 For me to travel 300 Km’s in a day I need to drive at the rhythm that doesn’t effect the car or me… the driver.
 I cannot do it in a short bursts of 1 hour.